 On the features of the Ioniq 7

 Another certainty on the Ioniq 7 is the NVIDIA Drive connected car platform which will be standard fitment on all Hyundai and Genesis models starting 2022.
+A fingerprint reader for biometric authentication is also expected in this model, a technology already available in the Santa Fe (China) and the Genesis GV70.

 Hyundai’s autonomous driving technical roadmap confirms that Level 3 handsfree autonomous driving will come next year with the ‘Highway Driving Pilot.’
 In Level 3, “the car is able to manage safety functions under certain conditions, but the driver is expected to take over when alerted.”
 The Ioniq 7 should become a beneficiary of this feature.